Guide for Jewish visitors to Wellington

 Note that there is no eruv in Wellington.

 Some kosher basics – such as snack foods – are widely available in supermarkets and corner stores throughout New Zealand.
 (See our kosher updates for news about approved food and guides to buying kosher food in New Zealand, including a dedicated guide for visitors.)

 However, some products such as kosher meat and cheese and unusual Pesach supplies are only available in Wellington from the community-run Kosher Co-op.
 The Co-op runs short hours so we recommend contacting the Centre office for opening times during your visit.

 Kosher catering services are also available for visting groups; contact our office for more information.

 The Wellington Jewish community is a vibrant and close-knit community that welcomes and actively supports new migrants who are committed to participating in community life.
 If you’re thinking of immigrating to Wellington, check out our immigration guide.

 Sites of Jewish interest

-Check out our Foursquare page’s Jewish Wellington list of sites of interest, both past and present.
+Check out our map of Jewish Wellington, both past and present: